Last Updated on January 10, 2026 by Martina McKeough

 Sheepskin insoles are relatively cheap and easily placed inside the slippers after the old lining is removed making our feet smell fresh and clean again with minimal hassle.

 Another way to get rid of the bad smell from sheepskin slippers is to use a shoe deodorizer spray to help.
-Funkaway is a hardcore odor eliminator that works on products that can’t be placed in the wash.
-So it won’t just work on slippers but on sports gear, car interiors and even trash cans.
+These are great products to use in products that aren’t easily washable.
+I use this in my shoes and slippers, particularly in the summer.

-Just spray the product into your sheepskin slippers or normal shoes to get rid of lingering odors.
-The product smells of fresh linen which is the polar opposite of stinky feet.
+Just spray the product into your sheepskin slippers or on your feet to neutralize odors.
+The product smells of peppermint which I always find a clean fresh smell.

 Shoe Deodorizer Balls

-Odor Drops Shoe Deodorizer Balls are a great convenient way of helping to keep your slippers smelling sweet.
+Another alternative to sprays is to pop Shoe Deodorizer Balls into your slippers at the end of the day to keep them smelling nice.
 These come in a pack of six and all you need to do is twist the ball to unlock it and place it in the offending slippers or footwear.

-The great thing about these balls is that they don’t cost the earth and last for up to a year.
-You can also get them in three different fragrances to suit your particular tastes.
+The great thing about these balls is that they don’t cost the earth and last for a couple of months.
 These have been specially designed to get rid of even the very worst stinky smelly odors so dealing with a pair of slippers should be a doddle.

 Use